 What is Yoga Therapy?

-What does a Yoga Therapist Do?
+What does a Yoga Therapist do?

 A yoga therapist bridges the gap between biomedical and integrative healthcare.
 Jennifer looks at the whole person, listens to what is happening, and then curates a practice to address each client's needs, concerns, and impacts.
 She can collaborate with the existing medical team to ensure a comprehensive healing approach is in place.
 If there is an aspect best suited for a specialist, she will refer and collaborate when appropriate.
 Most importantly, Jennifer works WITH the client, empowering and enhancing their ability to be active leaders in their care.
-Jennifer specializes in injury management, chronic pain, substance abuse, and mental health conditions, including stress.

 For more information about yoga therapy, visit: